MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/manage-updates-to-office-365-proplus-with-system-center-configuration-manager.md

  </Configuration>
 ```

 We recommend that you also set the value of the Enabled attribute to **True** in the Updates element (note that this is the default setting).
-When OfficeMgmtCOM and Updates element are both set to true, updates are still delivered by SCCM only.
-Note that the scheduled task "Office Automatic Updates 2.0", which is registered during Office 365 ProPlus installation, is initiating product configuration tasks such as channel management and must remain enabled.
+When OfficeMgmtCOM and Updates element are both set to true, updates are still delivered only by SCCM.
+Note that the scheduled task Office Automatic Updates 2.0, which is registered during Office 365 ProPlus installation, must remain enabled.
+That task initiates product configuration tasks such as channel management.

 <a name="BKMK_Package"> </a>
 ## Enable Office 365 clients to receive updates from the Office CDN instead of Configuration Manager